Solid-Interactive/solid-book/uwp/web-based/README.md

 * Click green arrow to debug > Enter pin from Xbox
 * App will launch on Xbox

+### Debug
+#### Visual Studio
+When you launch the app from visual studio the javascript console will we opened so you can debug js errors.

+#### Windows Device Portal
+From your browser you can access a portal that exposes debug information from the xbox:
+* From dev home on Xbox, open `Remote Access Settings`
+* Check `Enable Xbox Device Portal`
+* Select `Set username and password`
+* From a browser on the same network, go to `https://<Xbox IP>:11443`
+* Proceed past cert error
+* Enter username and password to enter Xbox device portal

+### Dev
 ### Windows APIs
 The core UWP apis are exposed to the global scope in javascript as `Windows`.
 [Namspace reference](https://docs.microsoft.com/en-us/uwp/api/)